Beginner's Guide to UTM Parameters

 Using UTM Parameters: 4 Examples

-Now, let’s take a look at a few examples of how to use UTM parameters in different campaigns.
+Now, I’ll show you a few examples of how to use UTM parameters in different types of campaigns.

 UTM parameters help you track your social media efforts.
 By adding UTM code to your social media links, you’ll be able to see which posts and campaigns were most effective in generating traffic and conversions.